odofing/PF_Project/README.md

+About the Project and how to run the project

 This project is a single page project created with using React as it is my strength among the frontend libraries/frameworks

 I also used Bootstrap in stlying the project.
 Bootstrap is a CSS framework which makes frondend styling easier and faster.